roob1y/Fittrack/BACKLOG.md

   - Based on muscles being trained that day
   - Filtered by available equipment
   - Bodyweight alternatives always available as fallback

+  Strength progress graphs pt 2
+  - Fix setData week-awareness — setData keys need to include week number so weight history is tracked per week rather than shared across all weeks.
+Required for strength graphs to show accurate progression.
+  - Touches workouts.js in multiple places so dont break functionality.

 ---